 3. Rank: When your content is indexed it’s considered highly relevant content and that content is then served to a searcher’s query.
 The ordering of search results by relevance is known as ranking and the higher a website is ranked the more relevant the search engine believes the site is to the query.
 That’s why it’s critical to provide the pieces of content that will best answer a searcher's query, which means that results are ordered by most relevant to least relevant.

-Important Factors to Review in Your SEO Audit
+How to Perform Your SEO Audit

 Now, that you know the foundation of search engines these are areas of your website you should review in your SEO audit.